-1) There will usually be 1 to 2 quizzes every week at the beginning of class approximately 5 minutes long.
-Quizzes will be on material covered in previous three lectures.
-There are two midterms and a final.

-2) Students are expected to be on time for every session.
-Every two tardies (latenesses) - for any of the sessions - counts for one absence and only 4 absences are allowed.
+- 1) There will usually be 1 quiz every week at the beginning of class approximately 10 minutes long.
+Quizzes will be on material covered in previous one or two lectures.
+There are two midterms and a final. - 2) Students are expected to be on time for every session.
+Every two tardies (latenesses) for any of the sessions counts for one absence and only 4 absences are allowed.
 Students will be dropped from the class if they any combination of absences and tardies that add up to 4 absences.
-See attendance section below for details.

-3) Save all of your quizzes, essays, exams etc... so that you have a record of the grade.

-4) You may want to record all of your grades in a single spot so that you can calculate your "current" grade at any time in the course.
+See attendance below. - 3) Save all of your quizzes, essays, exams etc... so that you have a record of the grade. - 4) Record all of your grades in a single spot so that you can always calculate your "current" grade at anytime in the course.